Japan Rail Pass - is it worth it?

 Rule 1: It's not good on the Tokyo subways/any non-JR operated line

-The Nozomi series that runs along the main route serving Tokyo-Kyoto-Osaka-Hakata cannot be used with the rail pass.
-These are the most frequent and fastest trains, so if your time in Japan is limited, it might be better to buy tickets as you go.
+The Nozomi series that runs along the main route serving Tokyo-Kyoto-Osaka-Hakata cannot be used with just the rail pass.
+These are the most frequent and fastest trains, and give you more options when traveling between Osaka and Hiroshima where non-Nozomi trains are in high demand.

 Rule 3: You need to go to a certain location for exchanging your voucher

 Activating your Japan Rail Pass requires showing the passport, filling out certain personal details and receiving explanation about its rules.
 It's only done at designated stations so you need to know the location.
-During the peak travel season, the activation could take up to two hours of waiting, if you decide to do this at the airport or at a major rail station like Tokyo.
-Again, this will be a major waste of time if you are going to be on a tight schedule.
+During the peak travel season in April, this process was known to have taken as long as 2 hours of waiting in line.

 The one-way fare for a reserved regular class seat on the Shinkansen